cylon-model-15/shifty/README.md

 ### Batch Processing with `shifty.sh` (Recommended)

 This is the simplest method.
 It finds all `.md` files in the current directory (except `README.md`) and runs the two-pass process on each, saving the output to a corresponding `.shifty` file.
+If no `.md` files are found, it will exit with a message.

 1. Make sure your notes are in `.md` files (e.g., `sam.md`, `jane.md`).
 2. Make the script executable: